The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 What makes Whitstable town unique for foodies (gluten free or not)?

 I LOVE Whitstable.
 It’s been my home for over 20 years.
 And for more than 10 of those, we’ve been Coeliac.
 During that time, the town has grown and changed a lot.
 But still… There are cafés and restaurants that have been here longer than me… Of course, there are some that have come and gone.
 However, newbie eateries are always ready to fill the space, as Whitstable becomes increasingly popular.

 One of the things you’ll love about Whitstable is that most of our restaurants, cafés and bars are entirely independent.
 While there are a couple of ‘chains’ (Zizzi, Prezzo, Costa and Weatherspoons) accessible in the main town, the community has largely ensured dominance for independents… We like it that way!

 If you want to know about Gluten Free Food in Whitstable… Ask a local!

 All of this makes Whitstable a unique and very special place.
 But it may also leave you scratching your head on how best to find or book the best gluten free food and restaurants when you visit.

 So, in writing my Ultimate Guide to Gluten Free Whitstable, I’ve done the leg-work for you… Literally!
-Not only have I taken all my local knowledge and experience of eating here, but I’ve also walked the streets from door to door… And re-asked the questions in a post-lockdown era, to see who can, can’t, might or won’t be able to provide Coeliacs and gluten-avoiders with a good, safe meal or snack.
+Not only have I taken ALL my local knowledge and experience of eating here, but I’ve walked the streets from door to door… And re-asked the questions in a post-lockdown era, to see who can, can’t, might or won’t be able to provide Coeliacs and gluten-avoiders with a good, safe meal or snack.

 How the Ultimate Guide to Gluten Free Whitstable works and a disclaimer for restaurants